ciroque/firewerx/README.md

 # Firewerx

 Proof of Concept service running on a Raspberry Pi that can control LED's via GPIO and I2C protocol.

-### Stage One
-A Phoenix service installed and responding to /ping endpoint

 #### Setting up the Raspberry Pi